rob-luke/AuditoryStimuli.jl/docs/src/examples-realtime.md

 # Realtime Audio Processing

-Here we demonstrate how to stream audio and apply modifications to the signal.
+This example demonstrates how to stream audio and apply real-time signal processing to the signal.
-We will vary the amplitude of the signal and apply a filter during a limited time window.

-The real-time processing consist of a source, modifiers, and a sink.
+Real-time processing consist of a source, zero or more modifiers, and a sink.
 Sources generate the raw signal.
-Modifiers alter the signal they are applied to.
+Modifiers alter the signal.
 Sinks are a destination for the signals, typically a sound card, but in this example we use a buffer.

-First we load the required packages and specify the sample rate and number of audio channels.
+First the required packages are loaded and the sample rate and number of audio channels is specified.

 ```@example realtime
 using AuditoryStimuli, Unitful, Plots, Pipe